CFSinger/French-Translation/README.md

 As a bandaid solution, the following strings will simply not be translated by this plugin for the time being: Walk here, Continue, Cancel, Sliding piece (more may be added if found to be overly intrusive).

 Known Issue [2]: When in some shop menues, only the menu options for items in the shop are translated.
 Menu actions (Value, Sell) for items in the user's inventory are not translated, but item names still are.
+Extremely low priority to fix because [1] it's a very minor problem and [2] I don't currently have the expertise to fix it.